 I hope this gives customers some additional insights into how Apple hardware is certified for ESXi.
 If you would like to see this improved in the future, you may want to reach out to Apple and provide them with your feedback.

 Now ... before you close this blog post thinking it is going to take awhile before there is going to be an update regarding ESXi 6.5 and Mac Pro 6,1, please continue reading further 🙂

 UPDATE (03/25/2017) - VMware has just published the following VMware KB 2149537 which outlines the officially recommended workaround to install ESXi 6.5 onto the Apple Mac Pro 6,1.
-The VMware HCL will be updated shortly to reflect the support of the Apple Mac Pro 6,1.
+The VMware HCL has also been updated to include the Apple Mac Pro 6,1 4-Core, 6-Core, 8-Core & 12-Core systems.
 In a future release of ESXi, the workaround will not be required and ESXi will just install out of the box.
 This temporarily workaround is to enable customers who wish to run the current version of ESXi 6.5 which includes GA release, 6.5a and 6.5p01.

 Disclaimer: The following section below is not officially supported or recommended by VMware.
 Please use at your own risk.

 Early last week, I had a customer who had reached out to me that attempted an install of ESXi 6.5 on their Mac Pro 6,1.
 They were already aware that the platform was not officially supported with ESXi 6.5, but wanted to see if I had any ideas that they could try.
 When attempting to boot the ESXi installer (upgrade or fresh install), they saw the following error message in the ESXi logs: